viclew1/VLDofusBot/README.md

 ![ui.png](demo/ui.png)

+Other important things to do are to :

-Another important thing is to **disable display of every monster in a group**.
+- disable display of every monster in a group
+- set the fight summary window to reduced

 ## Tabs